 - Lack of regular medical care

-- Intentionally untreated injuries or illnesses
+- Intentionally untreated injuries such as bedsores or illnesses

 - Lack of personal hygiene or personal care